vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

     the MBO handle
 *   `enqueued_as_request`: Enqueued on a MsgQueue (or channel) as a request
-*   `owned_by_callee`: Owned by a callee via a CMH: contents accessible through the CMH handle
+*   `owned_by_callee`: Owned by a callee via a CalleesRef: contents accessible through the CalleesRef handle
 *   `enqueued_as_reply`: Enqueued on a MsgQueue as a reply

 An MBO switches between these states as it is sent to a callee,